TraxData313/TCRS_NeuralNet_Project/implementing the general classifier/README.md

 - I will upload the HW implementation progress here, and generally won't be typo hunting, checking it there is missing context or rewriting text to make it preatty.
 - If somebody else is tracking this log - please have that in mind.
 If something is confisung, please do not hesitate to contact me.

-## Overall progress:
-- Pre-testing confirms the learnig algorithm working, and the nano having enough memory to handle 3 cells with 36 connections.
-- 15.May.2019: Pre-testing done.
-Clock and neuron patch IO and clock sync tests done
-- 17.May.2019: Progress halted.
-Waiting for parts.

 <br>
 <hr>
 <br>